wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Abstract/Morphogenesis/Morphogenetic Fields.md

 	An excitation of a field refers to a localized disturbance or a "ripple" in the field.
 		In quantum field theory, excitations of these fields correspond to particles.
 			These excitations are what we perceive as particles.
+				An excitation of a field refers to a localized disturbance or a "ripple" in the field.
+					These excitations are what we observe as particles.

 These excitations are quantized, meaning they come in discrete units called quanta.
 	This means that the energy associated with these excitations can only take on specific discrete values.